'The Little Prince' turns 80 – DW – 04/05/2023

 Ode to the imagination

 "Draw me a sheep," is the first thing the little prince says to the crashed pilot.
-In response, the latter says: "When something mysterious is particularly impressive, you can't resist.
-Absurd as it seemed to me, in mortal danger a thousand miles from any human habitation, I took from my pocket a sheet of paper and a fountain pen."
+In response, the latter says: "When a mystery is too overpowering, one dare not disobey.
+Absurd as it might seem to me, a thousand miles from any human habitation and in danger of death, I took out of my pocket a sheet of paper and my fountain-pen."
 The pilot draws three sheep, and all of them are rejected.
-Exasperated, he finally draws a box and says, "The sheep you want is in there."
+Exasperated, he finally draws a box and says: "The sheep you asked for is inside."

 To his great astonishment, the strange boy is delighted.

-"The big people never understand anything by themselves.
-And for children it is much too laborious to explain things to them over and over again," Saint-Exupery writes in his first chapter.
+"Grown-ups never understand anything by themselves, and it is tiresome for children to be always and forever explaining things to them," Saint-Exupery writes in his first chapter.

 'It is only with the heart that one can see rightly'